ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/relationfield.md

 ##### Constructor

-The `Relation\Value` constructor initializes a new Value object with the value provided.
+The `Relation\Value` constructor initializes a new value object with the value provided.
 It expects a mixed value.

 ``` php
 // Constructor example